bonnieho/Hangman-game/README.md

 - - -

-##### Author's note:
+#### Author's note:

-Although this was a project that was offered and originally completed in my full-stack coding bootcamp,
+Although this was a project that was assigned and originally completed in my full-stack coding bootcamp, well after the course was over, I decided to update it with the purpose of refreshing and updating my javascript skills.

 - - -